pupilfirst/wd201-scripts/databases/creating-sequelize-models/README.md

 ### Counting rows

 Now we should be able to query the database and fetch the stored data.
-But first let us check the number of rows.
+But first, let us check the number of rows.

 ```js
 import { connect } from "./connectDB.js";